 Help ensure abuse is reported

 This section builds on Massachusetts law relating to the reporting of abuse, both of animals and vulnerable people, recognizing the link between these crimes.
-Specifically, this bill would allow animal abuse to be reported by the Department of Elder Affairs investigators and Disabled Persons Protection Commission investigators.
+Specifically, this bill allows animal abuse to be reported by the Department of Elder Affairs investigators and Disabled Persons Protection Commission investigators.
 The bill would add animal control officers as mandatory reporters of child abuse, elder abuse, and abuse against disabled persons.

 Ensure efficient enforcement of animal control laws

-This section would increase the effectiveness of and add more appropriate penalties to animal control laws that provide non-criminal penalties for violations (such as licensing violations; violations of the dangerous dog law).
+This section increases the effectiveness of and adds more appropriate penalties to animal control laws that provide non-criminal penalties for violations (such as licensing violations; violations of the dangerous dog law).
 Highlights include removing language requiring a clerk to dismiss a first offense and increasing the penalty for a violation for not obtaining a kennel license.

 Prohibit the drowning of animals – wild and domestic

-These changes would explicitly list drowning of animals as a violation of the law.
+These changes explicitly list drowning of animals as a violation of the law.
 Many are surprised to learn that animals, particularly wildlife, are currently being drowned – a cruel and inhumane death.

 Update the animal fighting law to prevent the automatic killing of animal fighting victims